Fairground Park riot: Aftermath

-The riot lasted a total of twelve hours, requiring nearly four hundred police officers to restore order.
-In total, there were over a dozen people injured and at least eight were arrested in connection to the riot.
-No deaths resulted in the melee, however, ten black people and two white people were hospitalized for injuries sustained in the event.
-Official reports state that out of the seven people that were arrested that day, three were white and four were black.
-Of those seven however, three blacks and one white were ultimately arrested and charged with initiating the riot.
-Attendance at the Fairground Park Pool dropped so significantly that it could no longer turn a profit and ultimately was closed down.
+After the riot died down, newspapers reported that there were over a dozen people injured and at least eight were arrested in connection to the riot.
+Twelve people were injured, six of whom seriously, and needed hospitalization or first aid.
+The official report states that seven people were arrested that day, three were white and four were African American.
+Of those seven, three blacks and one white were ultimately charged with initiating the riot.
+Attendance at the Fairground Park Pool dropped so significantly that it could no longer turn a profit and it was ultimately closed down.